MutugiD/gpt-3/README.md

 - Summarization
 1. Used for providing summaries of texts.
 For this sample, it is used for generating a downloadable report from demand letter instructions issued by a legal officer of a credit union.
 2. Run application `streamlit run Summarization/summarizer.py`
-3. Could be adopted for various custom uses (WIP)

 - Report_generator
 1. Custom report generation